robotron2084/enemy-fsm/README.md

   * Unity Editor Support
   * Use either `async Task` or standard functions.
   * Based on Functional Core, Imperative Shell.
-  * Using a lightweight reflection to allow for lightweight setup.
+  * Using reflection to allow for lightweight setup.

 Not looking for
   * Nested structures.
   * Triggers

 Future Goals
+  * Performance.
   * Unitask support.
   * Make it a package.